FREQUENTLY ASKED QUESTIONS:

 "Why did you decide to undertake this project—to actually write and post the script?"

-I am a screenwriter, and sometimes it's very hard to get attention from the powers that be in the industry.
+I am a screenwriter, and it's very hard to get attention from the powers that be in the industry.
 I was frustrated with the trouble I was having getting interest in my screenplays from production companies, agents, managers, the whole deal.
 I decided what I needed was a publicity stunt.
 My hope was that the buzz from Two Gentlemen would help me get some attention for my 'real' projects.
 What I didn't expect was how huge a project it would become for me in and of itself!

 "So did the publicity stunt work?"

 Pretty much.
 Just, not in the way I expected, or even in the medium I expected.
-I certainly never once thought anyone would want to publish a book.

 "Will you sign my book?"

 Sure, if I'm at a signing in your area.
 Unfortunately I am not signing books by mail for the world at large at this time.
+(One exception: If you want a signed copy for a charity auction or something equally noble, hit up the Contact page and write to me, fill me in on the details.)

 "Do you have stairs in your house?"